mattdibi/redox-keyboard/README.md

 Installation steps:

 - Solder components:
   1. Solder 1N4148 diodes.
+Keep the diode legs for the right hand controller installation.
   2. Solder PJ-320A connectors.
   3. Solder momentary switches.
   4. Solder 4.7k Ohm resistors **on one half only**.
 If you are going for the RGB-underglow ignore this step.
   5. Solder the Pro Micro header pins (**do not solder the Pro Micro controllers yet**).
+For the right hand use the diodes legs as this will make the controller's USB port much lower, this is needed for the 3D printed case.
+See [right hand controller installation detail](#right-hand-controller-installation-detail)
   6. Optional see [RGB-underglow instructions](#rgb-underglow).
 - Flip the PCBs.
 - Solder switches to the PCB.